 Yes.
 Consideration for cost-of-living, merit and performance raises will be the same for TERI participants as for all other employees.
 However, pay increases you receive after entering the TERI program will not increase your average final compensation, which is calculated at the time you enter the TERI program.
 Your retirement benefit is calculated using your average final compensation, which means the average of your 12 highest consecutive quarters of earnings—normally, but not necessarily—your last 12 quarters.

 The S.C.
-Retirement System provides extensive online information concerning how your retirement benefit is calculated at: http://www.retirement.sc.gov/publications/select.pdf.
-Retirement calculators are available at http://www.retirement.sc.gov/calculators/default.htm.
-The average of your twelve highest consecutive quarters is used to calculate your average final compensation.
+Retirement System provides extensive online information concerning how your retirement benefit is calculated at: https://www.peba.sc.gov/.
+Retirement calculators are also available at https://www.peba.sc.gov/.
+Your twelve highest consecutive quarters are used to calculate your average final compensation.

 Earnings are posted by the quarter in which they are paid to you.
 Quarters are: January - March, April - June, July - September, and October - December.
 The regular nine-month salary of faculty is posted during the academic year.
 Summer school and/or earnings outside the base time are posted in the quarter in which they are paid.